Loinirnic/SpinnerDisk_Design/README.md

 #### Details to notice in the schematic:

-- The pins from the motor driver terminals have been labelled so to follow when wiring up to the pins on the driver board
+- The pins from the motor driver terminals have been labelled in correspondence to the pins on the actual motor driver for connections between the two boards
-- There are 6 pins on the motor driver terminal where two are connected to the same pin on the converter
+- There are 2 pins on the motor driver pin terminal that are connected to the same pin on the voltage converter
 - The position of the polarised capacitor relative power terminal

 ## Footprints used for each component
 For all of the components apart from the level converters, the footprints are available on the library.
 The footprint I made for the converter can be found in the attachments.

+## Purpose of components
 ### Level converters:

 The two level converters are used to change the voltage from 3.3V to 5V or vise versa.
 These consist of power terminals and 4 channels for both the low and high voltage ends.
 Click [here](https://www.digchip.com/datasheets/download_datasheet.php?id=436483&part-number=BOB-12009&type=prod) to see the datasheet.
-One will be used for the encoder input and one for the motor driver output.
+One will be used for the encoder input and one for the motor driver output from the arduino nano since it only needs 3.3V to work.

+### Barrel Jack/ Alternative power screw terminal
+These components are used to supply voltage throughout the pcb through either a plug in audio cable or directly from a DC power supply using wires.These two components are placed in parallel to eachother to allow the choice for testing or everyday use etc.

+### 100uF Decoupling Capacitor
+This capacitor is used to reduce the noise going into

 I have specially designed the footprint for the pins on these boards to be directly connected to the pcb as the chips consist of two **2.54mm** 6 pin terminals adjacently positioned with a separation of around **9.97mm**.
 You can see below the layout of my footprint: